 Maintenance and upkeep are the hidden cashflow killers.
 New kitchens, carpets, electrical rewiring, cladding, roof issues, plumbing, insulation etc. With a new property, almost everything comes with an initial guarantee or warranty and realistically you should expect next to no upkeep costs for years.

-...is real and combined with low maintenance costs goes a long way to balancing the cashflow impact from paying for a premium new home.
+...is real, and combined with low maintenance costs goes a long way to balancing the cashflow impact after paying for a premium new home.

 How do you buy "off the plans"?

 Buying off the plans means you enter into a contract with a developer or builder to buy a house based on a specification, which is then built.
 There are two types of contracts for new build properties, "turnkey" and "land and build".